 There are network access prerequisites for TLS connections.
 See Network Access Prerequisites for TLS Connections for more information.

-Connecting to Autonomous Database Through a Firewall
+Connect to Autonomous Database Through a Firewall

 Most organizations protect networks and devices on a network using a firewall.
 A firewall controls incoming and outgoing network traffic using rules which allow the use of certain ports and access to certain computers (or, more specifically IP addresses or host names).
 An important function of a firewall is to provide separation between internal networks and the public internet.